Cold fusion

 Cold fusion is a hypothesized type of nuclear reaction that would occur at, or near, room temperature.
-It would contrast starkly with the "hot" fusion that is known to take place naturally within stars and artificially in hydrogen bombs and prototype fusion reactors at temperatures of millions of degrees, and be distinguished from muon-catalyzed fusion.
-There is currently no accepted theoretical model that would allow cold fusion to occur.
+It would contrast starkly with the "hot" fusion that is known to take place naturally within stars, artificially in hydrogen bombs, and within prototype fusion reactors; all of which occur at temperatures of millions of degrees.
+It is also distinguished from muon-catalyzed fusion.
+There is currently no accepted theoretical model that describes how cold fusion could occur.

 In 1989, two electrochemists at the University of Utah, Martin Fleischmann and Stanley Pons, reported that their apparatus containing heavy water had produced anomalous heat ("excess heat") of a magnitude they asserted would defy explanation except in terms of nuclear processes.
 They further reported measuring small amounts of nuclear reaction byproducts, including neutrons and tritium, both of which are produced by fusion of deuterium, found in heavy water (see Fusion power).
 The small tabletop experiment involved electrolysis of heavy water on the surface of a palladium (Pd) electrode.
 The reported results received wide media attention and raised hopes of a cheap and abundant source of energy.

 Both neutrons and tritium are found in trace amounts from natural sources.
 These traces are produced by cosmic ray interactions and nuclear radioactive decays occurring in the atmosphere and the earth.

 Many scientists tried to replicate the experiment with the few details available.
 Expectations diminished as a result of numerous failed replications, the retraction of several previously reported positive replications, and the identification of methodological flaws and experimental errors in the original study.
 By late 1989, most scientists considered cold fusion claims dead, and cold fusion subsequently gained a reputation as pathological science.
 In 1989 the United States Department of Energy (DOE) concluded that the reported results of excess heat did not present convincing evidence of a useful source of energy and decided against allocating funding specifically for cold fusion.
 A second DOE review in 2004, which looked at new research, reached similar conclusions and did not result in DOE funding of cold fusion.
 Presently, since articles about cold fusion are rarely published in peer-reviewed mainstream scientific journals, they do not attract the level of scrutiny expected for mainstream scientific publications.

-Nevertheless, some interest in cold fusion has continued through the decades—for example, a Google-funded failed replication attempt was published in a 2019 issue of Nature.
+Some interest in cold fusion has continued through the decades—for example, a Google-funded failed replication attempt was published in a 2019 issue of Nature.
 A small community of researchers continues to investigate it, often under the alternative designations low-energy nuclear reactions (LENR) or condensed matter nuclear science (CMNS).